dannisliang/vongott-unity/vongott/Docs/Design/Items.md

 The upgrades are like equipment, can be found or purchased.

 ### Mechanical
 Mechanical upgrades need to be installed by a professional mechanic, as they replace physical bodyparts of the player, allowing for a lot of customisation.
 They should have branding names that relate to their purpose (e.g. "Cheetah" for fast legs).
-Only one upgrade may be activated at a time.
 When activated, they consume electricity.

 #### Skull
 - REFLEXES: Slows down time for everything except the mouse control